waltz-controls/rfc/3/README.md

 This Specification is a [free and open standard](http://www.digistan.org/open-standard:definition) and is governed by the Digital Standards Organization's [Consensus-Oriented Specification System](http://www.digistan.org/spec:1/COSS).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-### Envelope API

-The DataForge device message follows the DataForge Envelope API and in general could contain two parts:
-1. Human-readable value tree called meta
-2. A binary block called data

-The Envelope API does not impose limits on specific coding of meta.
-It is inferred based on specific transport protocol.

 ### Device message schema